My Dear Daughter One and all the rest of you,

 The 1850 census of El Dorado County, California (between Sacramento and Lake Tahoe) lists Nelson Harlan as having $50,000 worth of real estate.

 The decades of the 1850s and 1860s must have been incredibly difficult for Nelson’s family in the Cherokee Nation.
-The infighting among the Cherokees intensified as it reflected the conflicts raging in the borders states between unionists and successionists over slavery and states’ rights.
+The infighting among the Cherokees intensified as it reflected the conflicts raging in the border states between unionists and seccesionists over slavery and states’ rights.

 When the Civil War broke out in 1861, the Cherokee Nation initially declared for the Confederacy, but split a few months later.
 Principal Chief John Ross (a slaveholder), with the backing of the non-slaveholding Cherokees, remained loyal to the Union.
 Stand Watie emerged as the leader of the Confederate Cherokees, along with many of the families of other Treaty Party signers.